waveform80/rpi-lgpio/docs/install.rst

 =============

-If your distribution does not include a "native" packaging of rpi-lgpio, you can also install using pip:
+If your distribution does not include a "native" packaging of rpi-lgpio, you can also install using pip (preferably in a Python virtual environment):

 .. code-block:: console